 - May all beings be healthy.
 May all beings be safe and protected.
 May all beings be happy and peaceful.
 (If desired, add, “May all beings be awakened.”)

 In my family, we close with a short blessing, which my tween son still requires of me before he turns in.

 May the Buddha bless and protect you.
 May the devas bless and protect you.
 May the Bodhisattvas bless and protect you.
 Om mane padme hum.
 Om mane padme hum.
 Om mane padme hum.

-For more advice from Sumi Loundon Kim, stay tuned for her forthcoming video Dharma Talk series Mindful Parenting: Nurturing an Intentional, Compassionate Family, which begins on Sunday, August 4.
+For more advice from Sumi Loundon Kim, watch her video Dharma Talk series Mindful Parenting: Nurturing an Intentional, Compassionate Family.

 Start your day with a fresh perspective